evacamilla/JS_call_genius_api/README.md

 - Don't show Written by/Produced by heading or....
 - Display text like no credits/info

-!Design

-!Search function

-!!Empty search results when new search
-/

 !! error hantera

 !Some error message or guide in some way.